yamilethmedina/100-days-of-code/log.md

 **Today's Progress**: URL Shortener Microservice Project

 **Thoughts:** Turns out it was a minor syntax error - ESHint is a big help with that!
 However, now it's not retrieving saved URLs and shortcodes that I know for a fact are in the database -- why is `doc` (as in `function (err, doc) { if (doc != null) { res.redirect(doc.url);` appearing as null? :thinking:
+*Update:* It works on my localhost now!
+Remember to make sure that the `/:route` and `params` are the same name!

 **Link to work:**